SkinnyDevi/MU-VR-Experience/README.md

 ### Data Model
 The backend database used was developed using MySQL.
 The database is structured as follows:

-1. A Users table for registered
+1. A Users table to store registered users
 2. A short film table to store information about the short films
-3. A rating table to store ratings submitteed by users
+3. A rating table to store ratings submitted by users

 <p align="center">
 	<img src="https://github.com/SkinnyDevi/MU-VR-Experience/blob/develop/readme-assets/images/e-r_diagram.png?raw=true" alt="E/R Diagram">